Buckingham County man dead after accident - Farmville

 Buckingham County man dead after accident

-A New Canton man has died following a Saturday afternoon crash on Blinky Road.
+A New Canton man has died following a Saturday, Jan.
+16, crash on Blinky Road.

 Christopher Carrington, 41, died at the scene of the accident.
 According to a press release from Shelby Crouch, public relations coordinator for the Virginia State Police, the single-vehicle crash occurred in the 1600 block of Blinky Road, also known as Route 672.